mlochbaum/BQN/doc/oop.md

     IntrospectiveClass ← {
       obj ← {
         this⇐@
-        SetThis ⇐ { !this=@ ⋄ this↩𝕩 }
+        SetThis ⇐ { !this≡@ ⋄ this↩𝕩 }
       }
       obj.setThis obj
     }

 This is a pretty clunky solution, and exports a useless method `SetThis` (which gives an error if it's ever called).
 It would be possible for BQN to define a system value `•this` that just gets the namespace's value.
 It would work only at the top level, so it would have to be assigned (`this←•this`) in order to use it in functions.
 This means it's always used before the namespace is done being defined, so a drawback is that it introduces the possibility that an object used in a program has undefined fields.
-The reason this isn't possible for objects without `•this` is that BQN's blocks don't have any sort of control flow, so that they always execute every statement in order.
-The namespace becomes accessible as a value once the block finishes, and at this point every statement has been executed and every field is initialized.
+Currently a namespace can only be created with all fields set: a block body doesn't have any sort of control flow other than the early exit `?`, so it can only finish by executing every statement, including every field definition, in order.

 ## Class members

-As with `this`, giving a class variables that belong to it is a do-it-yourself sort of thing (or more positively, not at all magic (funny how programmer jargon goes the opposite way to ordinary English)).
+As with `this`, creating variables that belong to a class and not its objects is a do-it-yourself sort of thing (or more positively, not at all magic (funny how programmer jargon goes the opposite way to ordinary English)).
 It's an easy one though, as this is exactly what [lexical scoping](lexical.md) does:

     staticClass ← {
       counter ← 0